 If your children are now adults but you still worry about them and pray for them often, you are not alone.
 As they become independent, marry and start families of their own, we must rethink our roles as parents and negotiate the rules with our adult offspring, in-laws and grandchildren.
 There are many things that our grown children experience that can cause us concern: unemployment, relationship difficulties, financial disaster, illness, addiction, lack of faith and so many more.
 These are out of our control, but we still long to help in some way.

-We will usually be meeting on the third Monday of each month at 6:45 p.m.
+We will be meeting on the third Monday of each month at 6:45 p.m. (except January where it’s the 4th Monday).
 If you are interested, contact Susan DeJute or Karen Karn to learn a little more.
-And plan to join us on Nov.
-26 (delayed a week due to Thanksgiving)!
+Please plan to join us...we always have a chair open!